-Last week I had the pleasure of interviewing Tara Sophia Mohr, an expert on women’s leadership and well-being, the founder of the global Playing Big leadership program for women (starting in October; registration open now until October 8) and author of the free 10 Rules for Brilliant Women Workbook.
+Last week I had the pleasure of interviewing Tara Sophia Mohr, an expert on women’s leadership and well-being, the founder of the global Playing Big leadership program for women and author of the free 10 Rules for Brilliant Women Workbook.
 You can follow Tara on Twitter at @tarasophia.

 Q: You have a terrific video clip 7 Ways to Identify Your Calling.
 It seems that you were called to dedicate yourself to women’s leadership and well-being.
 How did you know?
 Which of these seven ways were identifiers for you?

 A. I feel a strong calling to restore women’s voices to the world.
 This started as early as high school, when my English teacher announced the list of books we’d be reading for the year.
 Every one was written by a male author and had a male protagonist.

 I immediately felt that mysterious and exhilarating feeling we get when we receive a calling, that sense of “This work is mine to do.
 This piece is mine to fix.”
 Over the next couple years, I got that curriculum changed, so that books written by women such as In Country by Bobbie Ann Mason and Kindred by Octavia Butler were included.
 In that instance I went pretty directly for the calling, with ease, but later in my adult life, I had years of resisting, avoiding, and denying this calling.

 There’s a misconception that we only feel called toward our callings, but the truth is we also resist, avoid, and rationalize away our callings.

 We resist our callings because they require that we leave our comfort zones and walk a unique path–one that the people around us might not understand or support.

 Our callings reflect the grandeur of our souls, but we are often quick to label them as grandiose.
 We have to get past the “Who do you think you are?” thing, which can come from external critics or the critic within.